“Shakespeare’s” Henry VI isn’t

 Authorship has become one of the most heated topics in Elizabethan drama today, inviting readers to take note of recent evidence pointing to collaborators of famous works, previously defined by one author.
-The contributions of Christopher Marlowe, Thomas Nashe, and Thomas Watson have recently been discussed in articles in The Guardian and New York Times, illuminating their hands in creating some of the most famous works of their time.
-Marlowe and others have been credited to many works previously attributed to Shakespeare including parts of Henry VI, which re-invented and popularized the new adaptation of the history play.
+The contributions of Christopher Marlowe, Thomas Nashe, and Thomas Watson have recently been discussed in articles in The Guardian and The New York Times, illuminating their hands in creating some of the most famous works of their time.
+Marlowe and others have been credited with contributing to many works previously attributed to Shakespeare including parts of Henry VI.

 Daniel Pollack- Pelzner writes how evidence in Shakespeare’s Henry VI trilogy points to Marlowe and Nashe as co-authors to one of Shakespeare’s most famous history plays (“The Radical Argument of the New Oxford Shakespeare”).
 The process of stylometry, the analysis of different writer’s literary styles, detects how writers have specific styles that can be defined through their works and can be recognizable.
-Based on this study, researchers have found sound proof of other authors’ styles of writing in specific parts of Shakespeare’s Henry VI plays.
-The article concludes, “The fact that some other scholars have also attributed the same Henry VI scenes to Marlowe, however, gives the authors confidence: “The presence of Marlowe in these plays … is now undeniable” (Pollack-Pelzner).
+Based on stylometric analysis, researchers have found evidence of other authors’ styles of writing in specific parts of Shakespeare’s Henry VI plays.
+Pollack-Pelzner concludes, “The fact that some other scholars have also attributed the same Henry VI scenes to Marlowe, however, gives the authors confidence: “The presence of Marlowe in these plays … is now undeniable.”
 This article goes on to say that “The most surprising claim is that Marlowe…collaborated on the scripts that popularized the English history play” (Pollack-Pelzner).
-Credit is due to Marlowe, Shakespeare is not the only great Elizabethan playwright, but one of many great playwrights!
+Although most Shakespeare professors and scholars understand that Elizabethan playwriting was collaborative, and that credit should be allocated to his contributors, this is not common knowledge.

 In the Shakespeare Unlimited podcast titled “Shakespeare and Marlowe: Attributing Henry VI Authorship,” Eric Rasmussen comments: